igrishaev/farseer/README.md

 ### Notifications

-Sometimes, you're not interested in the response from an RPC servier.
+Sometimes, you're not interested in the response from an RPC server.
 Say, if you delete a user, there is nothing for you to return.
-In this case, you send a notification rather than a requeset.
+In this case, you send a notification rather than a request.
 Notifications are formed similar but have no the `:id` field.
 When replying to the notification, the server returns nothing.
 For example: